Cat Body Language - Examples and Pictures

 Cat body language: ears

 A cat’s ears are made up of around 25 muscles and are incredibly expressive.
 If your cat’s ears are standing straight up and constantly moving, it’s a sign of alertness.
-If the ears are facing backwards or sideways, this is a sign that your cat is angry, scared or defensive.
+If the ears are facing backwards or sideways, this is a sign that your cat is angry, scared, or defensive.
+In some cases, ears that are pinned back can indicate a sense of vulnerability or impending aggression.

 Cat body language meaning

-In addition to the above, we also need to analyze a cat’s body positioning which can appear relaxed, stretched tensed or arched.
-A cat’s vocal sounds also need to to also be analyzed in relation to all of the above, especially when it comes to cats communicating with humans.
+In addition to the above, we also need to analyze a cat’s body positioning which can appear relaxed, stretched, tensed, or arched.
+A cat’s vocal sounds also need to be analyzed in relation to all of the above, especially when it comes to cats communicating with humans.
+It should be noted that meowing, purring, and hissing are all significant vocalizations that provide insight into a cat's mood.

 For more about these above mentioned cat communication signs, we recommend reading our following articles: